chrc-exhibit/Leaflet-MiniMap/readme.md

 `strings`: Overrides the default strings allowing for translation.
 See below for available strings and `example/example_i18n.html` for an example.

+`interactive`: Setting to `false` will disable dragging, keyboard panning, touch zoom, box zoom, scroll zoom, and double-click zoom on the minimap.

 `mapOptions`: Sets Leaflet options for the MiniMap map.
 It does not override the MiniMap default map options but extends them.

 ### Available Strings